ickyphuz/static_builds/README.md

 # static_builds
-static build binarys for embedded stuff
+static build binarys for embedded.
+Build on debian 7